jayrulez/ultraviolet/README.md

    Sedulous's object loader allows you to easily create complicated hierarchies of objects from simple XML files.
 This is more than just an XML serializer&mdash;because it is integrated with Sedulous, it has direct knowledge of your game's content assets and object lists, making it possible to reference them in a simple, flexible, and readable way.

-The Sedulous Framework's source code is [available on GitHub](https://github.com/jayrulez/sedulous).
+The Sedulous Framework's source code is [available on GitHub](https://github.com/jayrulez/ultraviolet).

+Sedulous is a fork of the [Ultraviolet framework](https://github.com/tlgkccampbell/ultraviolet)

+- Below is a list of the major changes since the fork:
+- Removed .NET Core 2 support.
+- Use StmImageSharp and StbImageWriteSharp to replace System.Drawing for cross platform projects.
+- Updated all projects to .NET 6
+- Updated third party packages to latest available versions.
+- Reorganized projects to get rid of Shared projects since there is now only a .NET 6 version of each.
+- Changed how Platform compatibility shim is made available to context - removing the need for hard-coded assembly names.
+- Properly detect Mono runtime for .NET 6
+- Fixed CopyTo of BinaryHeap to make use of arrayIndex parameter
+- Fixed incorrect assignment in Ray.Intersects
+- Fixed pool expansion being leaky in core: Collections/ExpandingPool.cs
+- Added FMOD binaries and re-enabled FMOD audio tests
+- Added FMOD targets
+- Added Ultraviolet.FMOD.Native.nuspe_
+- Updated nuspec metadata (package versions)
+- Fixed issue where android wasn't passing check for runtime code generation: b8f8096cc27baeb4ee914c666dbe77ffca760e5a
+- Fixed shader compilation for GLES2 (in = varying for fragment shaders)
+- Added missed x64 libs to Dependencies
+- Packaging - Added android x64 libs to targets
+- Renamed NETCore3 to NETCore
+- Renamed packages from Ultraviolet to Sedulous to make publishing nuget packages possible
+- Added template projects
+- Package StbImageSharp and StbImageWriteSharp as Sedulous.StbImageSharp and Sedulous.StbImageWriteSharp respectively
+- Removed most shared projects and .projitems files
+- Reorganized files in Framework project to corresponding folders
+- Renamed GL class to be upper-case
+- Separated context creation from initialization.
+Context must now be initialized by the application.
+An exception will be thrown if you try to initialize a context twice.
+- Added a Configure method to Plugin interface, similar to Initialization, but it is called before the context is initialized while - Initialize is called after.
+- Explicitly register factories in plugins instead of depending on reflection and the factory initializer interface.
+- Explicitly register shim factories.
+- Arbitrary code can register factories on a context (only before the factory is initialized) by calling context.ConfigureFactory()
+- Manually register factories for creating audio and graphics modules instead of loading them via reflection.
+- Removed ViewProviderAssembly config - It is no longer necessary to register factories in view providers by reflection as they are manually registered.
+- Call Interpolate explicitly to avoid reflection (Plane and Ray math types)
+- Support Byte4 vertex format - Graphics/VertexDeclaration.cs (a9a9fa923cb8d65829b9fb8b28ed6aaff933e171)

 Getting Started
 ===============

-If you don't want to build Sedulous yourself, official packages are available through [NuGet](https://www.nuget.org/packages?q=ultraviolet).
+If you don't want to build Sedulous yourself, official packages are available through [NuGet](https://www.nuget.org/packages?q=sedulous).

-The wiki contains a [quick start guide](https://github.com/jayrulez/sedulous/wiki/Getting-Started-with-.NET-Core-3.1) for development using .NET Core 3.1.
+The wiki contains a [quick start guide](https://github.com/jayrulez/sedulous/wiki/Getting-Started-with-.NET-Core-3.1) for development using .NET 6.

 A [dedicated repository](https://github.com/jayrulez/sedulous-samples) contains a number of sample projects which demonstrate various features of the Framework.

 Requirements
 ============

-Sedulous can be used with any version of .NET which supports .NET Standard 2.0 or .NET Standard 2.1.
+Sedulous can be used with any version of .NET which supports .NET Standard 2.1.

-Building Sedulous requires .NET Core SDK 3.1.
+Building Sedulous requires .NET SDK 6.

 Building the mobile projects requires the appropriate Xamarin tools to be installed.